Last Updated on

 The best time to head up on top of one of one of the viewpoints is after a rainy day, when all the smog gets washed away.
 That’s when you are most likely to have the beautiful mountain views on all the postcards.

-Want to go beyond Santiago’s main sights?
+Want to find things to do in Santiago beyond the city’s main sights?
 Check out our Go beyond… Central Santiago post!